-James obtained a Bachelor of Laws (First Class Honours) from the University of Technology, Sydney in 2020, and during his degree he completed specialist electives in labour law and work health and safety law.
-He was awarded the Harmers Workplace Lawyers Prize in Labour Law for achieving first place in the labour law elective, and achieved a place on the Dean’s Merit List, awarded to students of outstanding academic merit.
+James obtained a Bachelor of Laws (First Class Honours) from the University of Technology, Sydney in 2020.
+During his degree he completed specialist electives in labour law and work health and safety law.
+James was awarded the Harmers Workplace Lawyers Prize in Labour Law for achieving first place in the labour law elective, and achieved a place on the Dean’s Merit List, awarded to students of outstanding academic merit.

 James joined Harmers as a paralegal and summer clerk in 2020.
 Prior to joining Harmers, James gained extensive experience as a senior paralegal at a boutique firm, working in transactional, commercial, corporate and discrimination law.
 He assisted a managing partner in a religious vilification matter involving a prominent media personality.